 Directions:

-2. Add all ingredients (except chocolate chips) to blender and blend until smooth.
+2. Add all ingredients (except chocolate chips) to blender or food processor and blend until smooth.

 3. Stir in the chocolate chips or sprinkle on top (good job for the little ones).